 APPLY FOR AN ESCROW AGENT BOND HERE!
 Once we have received your application, we will inform you about the important information or documents that you must submit to move forward to the next step of the bonding process, which is underwriting.

 During the underwriting process, our expert underwriter will assess the following:

 - Your financial capability

 - Your credit score

-It’s important to provide us with a clear and organized information to prevent any delays.
+It’s important to provide us with clear and organized information to prevent any delays.
 Our expert underwriter will check everything that you’ve submitted, and once that’s done, you’ll be asked to sign an indemnity agreement.
 After that, the bond will be issued and sent to you.

 How does a California Escrow Agent Bond – For Fidelity Bond Deductible work?

 This bond is a 3-party agreement.
 The persons involved are as follows:

 Principal – officers, directors, trustees, or employees of the escrow agent who have access to money, negotiable securities, or who draw checks.